 SELECT NEWID(); and I got this back:

-According to the RFC, a GUID comprises six octets; this is shown as 5 segments separated by dashes with two of the octets combined in one of the segments.
-These octets are called time-low, time-mid, time-high-and-version, clock-seq-and-reserved, clock-seq-low, and node.
+According to the RFC, a GUID comprises six segments; this is shown as 5 segments separated by dashes with two of them combined into one.
+These segments are called time-low, time-mid, time-high-and-version, clock-seq-and-reserved, clock-seq-low, and node.
 You can read in the RFC about what these mean and how they are generated.